Liozhang/ShareGuestDir/README.md

 # ShareGuestDir
 A python base tool for easily open Guest account and setting share folder.
+This program is a simple example for using tkinter to build a simple UI in python format, Enjoy it !!

 # Simple UI for this tool
 * When running in CMD